 The top-of-the-line products below were chosen for quality, efficacy, and price to help you find the best drafting table for your needs.

 The sleek design of this drafting table’s silver and blue tempered glass tabletop and powder-coated steel frame will give your art room or office a clean, modern aesthetic, allowing you to focus your creativity on the project at hand.
-This drafting table can be adjusted from 30 inches to 49 inches in height, making it versatile enough to serve as a surface for a range of projects—or occupants.
-It can also be set between 0 degrees to 70 degrees, depending on the project you are working on and your personal preference.
+This drafting table can be set between 0 degrees and 70 degrees, depending on your personal preference, making it versatile enough to serve as a surface for a range of projects—or occupants

 The tabletop measures 40.75 inches by 25.75 inches, which includes a 23.75-inch pencil storage ledge and four removable brush and pencil trays, with two on either side of the working surface.
 To help you move the table easily, it comes with four wheels, with two that can lock in place when you want to work.
 If you choose not to use the wheels or don’t plan on moving the drafting table, it also has rubber adapters or feet that can be used instead.